TomCrypto/Ordo/samples/README.md

 **encrypt**: a basic file encryption/decryption tool.

+**benchmark**: this isn't so much a sample as a real benchmark for the library, but it does use some aspects of it.

+**external**: just shows that the library is useable from C++.

-Please note those are only *samples* to demonstrate how the API works, and should not be taken as an example of actual applications to write.
+Please note those are only *samples* to demonstrate how the API works, and should _not_ be taken as an example of actual applications to write.

-If you are building them using the shared library (`libordo.so`), you will need to run them from this directory, due to how shared libraries work (in general they are installed into `/usr/lib` after being built, but Ordo doesn't do that yet)
+If you are building them using the shared library (`libordo.so`), you will need to run them from this directory, due to how shared libraries work (in general they are installed into `/usr/lib` after being built, but Ordo doesn't do that yet).
+In general it is best to link statically until all of that is resolved.